Tyrell Harrison: QBL/NBL1 North, New Zealand NBL, Puerto Rico, and Lebanon

+Harrison re-joined Indios de Mayagüez for the 2026 BSN season.
+Following the BSN season, he joined Sagesse SC of the Lebanese Basketball League on July 6, 2026.
+He helped Sagesse reach the Finals, averaging 13.9 points and 9.4 rebounds per game across the seven-game series loss.

 National team career

 In 2017, Harrison played for the Australian University National Team at the World University Games in Taiwan.

 After high school, Harrison switched allegiances to play for the New Zealand Tall Blacks.
 He played for the Tall Blacks during 2019 FIBA World Cup Asian qualifiers, 2022 FIBA Asia Cup qualifiers, 2023 FIBA World Cup Asian qualifiers, 2025 FIBA Asia Cup qualifiers, and at the 2024 FIBA Men's Olympic Qualifying Tournament in Greece.

 In November 2025, Harrison was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was named in the squad for two more Asian qualifiers.